When pets are overweight or obese, it can cause health problems like osteoarthritis, diabetes, hip dysplasia and even cardiovascular issues.

-Changing this behavior is our first step in helping our cats lose weight and be healthy.
+Changing this behavior is the first step in helping a cat lose weight and be healthy.

 2. Make your cat work at it.

-I spoke with another veterinarian, Dr. Pippa Elliott, BVMS, MRCVS, who suggested making mealtimes an interactive activity.
+Veterinarian, Dr. Pippa Elliott, BVMS, MRCVS, suggests making mealtimes an interactive activity.

 “Ditch the food bowls and use puzzle feeders so the cat has ‘nothing in life is free’ when it comes to food,” Dr. Elliott said, adding that dry food works well in these circumstances.
 “You’d weigh out the daily allowance of food at breakfast time, load up the puzzle feeders and hide small saucers around the house, and then leave kitty to it.”